glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 > `RoomLoader.Origin(xOrigin, [yOrigin])` ➜ :Struct:.:RoomLoader:

 Sets the X and Y Origin states to use in the next :Loading: or :Screenshotting: call.
-Both reset automatically right after.

 |Parameter|Type|Description|
 |---|---|---|